MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/add-change-remove-emergency-place-organization.md

 ms.localizationpriority: medium
 f1.keywords:
   - NOCSH
-description: Learn how to add, change, or remove a place for an emergency location and assign a place for your users. ms.custom: seo-marvel-mar2020
+description: Learn how to add, change, or remove a place for an emergency location and assign a place to your users. ms.custom: seo-marvel-mar2020
 ---